- What are the requirements for naturalization?

 Q: How can I pay for my application fee?

-Q: What is the next step of the naturalization process after I file my application?
+Q: What is the next step in the naturalization process after I file my application?

 Q: Where can I be fingerprinted?

-A: You will be notified for the location where you should get fingerprinted.
+A: You will be notified of the location where you should get fingerprinted when you receive the notification for your appointment.

 Q: What happens after I am fingerprinted?